RapTho/telegramBot/README.md

 # telegramBot
 This is a code repo that shares my personal telegram bot.
 The bot is kind of a demo to show IBM's Watson AI services in combination with other third party services.
 The integration of all services happens on a [Node-RED](https://nodered.org/) server hosted in the [IBM Cloud](https://www.ibm.com/cloud/).
 All of this is **possible with a free account**

+The Node-RED server in this example is hosted on the IBM cloud but it can just as well run on any local device such as a Raspberry Pi or other server/desktop/laptops.

 ## Visual Recognition
 One skill will be to make your bot see what you see